aschmidt75/docker-workshop/slidefire/docker-microservice/slides.md

     * setup log volumes or install logstash-forwarder
   * add jkstatus to the config
   * optimize worker.properties generation
-  * check nsenter graceful httpd restart
+  * check `docker exec ...` graceful httpd restart
+    - `docker exec $CID '/bin/bash -c "/usr/sbin/apachectl graceful"'`
+  * use fig to coordinate and config the swarm!

 ***
 It´s up to you!